Cassiopea2103/Devops_Docker_K8s/express-postgres/README.md

 docker network create backend_network
 ```

-after which we can run the database image seperately to have our db container ( run the database within the network ) :
+We then run the database image seperately to have our db container ( run the database within the network ) :

 ```docker
 docker run --name postgres_db --network=backend_network -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=Saliou2103wade -e POSTGRES_DB=company -p 5432:5432 -d postgres
 ```

-With our database container running , we can create our backend image and run it on a container :
+With our database container running , we can now create our backend server image and run it on a container :

 * create docker image for the backend
 ```docker